Walgreens The Thread

 Testing for menopause: How does it work?

-Healthcare providers can often determine if you're in perimenopause or menopause based on your age, symptoms you describe and whether you have regular menstrual periods.
-However, checking hormone levels may help to confirm a diagnosis or rule out other potential causes of irregular periods or bothersome symptoms.
-There are a few menopause and perimenopause test options that a healthcare professional may order in some cases.
+Healthcare providers can often determine if you’re in perimenopause or menopause just based on your age, the pattern of your menstrual periods, and symptoms you may be experiencing including hot flashes, night sweats and vaginal dryness.
+However, checking hormone levels may help confirm a diagnosis or rule out other potential causes of irregular periods or bothersome symptoms.
+There are a few test options that can help your healthcare provider determine whether you’ve entered perimenopause and menopause.

 How do you test for menopause?